Academic term: Honduras

-Depending on the university, some do trimester and others in quarters.
-Breaks may vary.

 Hong Kong

 In Hong Kong, the academic year usually runs from September 1 to mid-July for most primary and secondary schools.
 For senior secondary student, they usually start their academic year from mid of August or late August.
 Some secondary schools have two terms, but most have three terms.
 For universities and other tertiary institutions the academic year usually runs from September or October to April or May, sometimes with an extra summer term roughly from May to July.

 Kindergartens often operate a semester (two-term) system, divided by the lengthy (e.g. two-week) break for Chinese New Year, typically in early February.

 Hungary

 In the elementary and high schools in Hungary, the school year usually runs from September 1 to June 15 of the next year, with variation if these dates fall on Saturday or Sunday.
 The school year (tanév) is usually split into two semesters (félév).
 These semesters are also divided, with some schools holding examinations each half-semester.
 The first semester runs from September 1 until the middle of January and is divided by the fall vacation, which is around All Saints' Day and lasts for a week.
 The second semester is closed at the end of the school year.
 It is divided by the Easter holiday, which usually consist of the weekend before Easter and the holiday itself.
 Apart from these vacations and national celebrations, a few schools have 'skiing holidays' (síszünet), the date of which varies from the middle of January until February, though some schools hold it in December.
 Its length also varies from one school to another.
 It is made so that the students of the school who partake in the skiing camp of the school need no verification of absence.
 In the last school year of secondary education, the Matura examinations (school-leaving exam and entrance exam for university admissions; similar to A-level exams in the UK) are administered from May through July.

 Hungarian universities run two semesters.
 They are typically from the first or second week of September to the middle of December (fall semester (őszi félév)) and from February to the middle of May (spring semester (tavaszi félév)).
 Both semesters are followed by an examination period.
 During the winter exam period, a break of 1–2 weeks is administered between Christmas and the beginning of the new year.
 In addition to the break between the semesters in summer, there is typically a break including Christmas and New Year.
 Some universities also have a fall and an Easter vacation.